opencontainers/runc/man/runc-resume.8.md

 # DESCRIPTION
    The resume command resumes all processes in the instance of the container.
-Use runc list to identiy instances of containers and their current status.
+Use runc list to identify instances of containers and their current status.